Compiled from my ten-part series at Capital Research Center

 But Macovei managed to bypass Parliament through the brand-new Directorate for the Investigation of Organized Crime and Terrorism (DIICOT).
 Through an emergency ordinance, the administration authorized the agency to intercept phone conversations, surveil individuals, and access bank accounts without warrants.
 The measure did not trigger widespread public revolt because of the agency’s limited mandate to handle only national security threats and organized crime.

 Macovei often stressed to Western observers that although Romania had good laws, it needed good people in positions to carry out those laws.
-But even if she never abused her position, the measures she pushed through — often through emergency decree without Parliament’s input — set up a system that future Ministers of Justice and prosecutors could easily abuse in the name of fighting corruption.
+But even if she had never abused her position, the measures she pushed through — often through emergency executive order without Parliament’s input — set up a system that future Ministers of Justice and prosecutors could easily abuse in the name of fighting corruption.

 The Western European press, meanwhile, lavished Macovei with endless praise for her gallant effort to bring Romania out of the Dark Ages.

 According to the German Sonntagszeitung, she represented “the other, decent Romania.”
 Her numerous awards included 2008 European Woman of the Year from the International Association for the Promotion of Women of Europe.

 The Senate eventually impeached Băsescu in 2007, and Macovei was soon replaced along with other Băsescu loyalists.
 Her political career, however, did not end.
 She won a seat in the European Parliament in 2009.

 When confronted in a 2011 interview on Romanian public television about the DNA prosecutors’ abysmal non-conviction rates, Macovei blamed it on corrupt judges’ failing to do their jobs.